rafael-g-depaulo/obsidian-vault/RPG/R20/Attributes & Skills/Skills _ Skill Checks.md

 A character's proficiency bonus for any given skill can only reach up to the maximum defined in the following table.

+OBS: most likely this will need to change to 2 every levelup + INT mod every even level up

 ##### Maximum Proficiency Bonus per level
 | Level | Max Proficiency Bonus |
 |:-----:|:----------------------|